 Plan Updates and Revisions

 Because there are so many types of plans, all of which are related, most organizations employ a phased approach to planning.
 Plans undergo small maintenance on an annual basis to check for things like name changes, confirm contact information, or other minor updates.
 Large overhauls and updates to plans, which can take as long as 24 months to accomplish, occur on a rotating basis, generally on a five or six year schedule.
 To accommodate the resources required for large overhauls, usually only one or two plans are in major revision at any given time.
-The Office of Emergency Preparedness and Risk Management is responsible for ensuring the University’s emergency plans are revised and up-to-date.
+Emergency Preparedness is responsible for ensuring the University’s emergency plans are revised and up-to-date.

 Copies of Plan Documents